Two weeks of devotional reflections

 Jesus prayed too

-Prolonged anxiety often seems to turn the heart to stone.
+Prolonged anxiety sometimes seems to turn the heart to stone.
 A spiritual life fed only by prayers of habit withers in the face of soul anguish and one finds himself the victim of the sin of prayerlessness.

 I wasn't in the full-time ministry very long before I had already discovered that when many weary souls called for the pastor, they were not wanting their prayer life revitalized.
 More often than not, they're looking for temporary psychological props.